auth0/docs/articles/hooks/concepts/overview.md

 ## Hooks

 Hooks are Webtasks associated with specific extensibility points of the Auth0 platform.
-When using [Database Connections](/connections/database), Auth0 invokes the Hooks at runtime to execute your custom logic.
+When using [Database Connections](/connections/database), Auth0 invokes the Hooks at runtime to execute custom logic.

-You can manage your Hooks using:
+Manage Hooks using:

 * The Dashboard
 * The Command-Line Interface